Vancomycin Dosing Therapeutic Guideline 2019: What’s Changing?

 Of course, an AUC for vancomycin depends on the bacteria that’s being treated.
 Given vancomycin’s common use, it is noted in the guidelines that “it is important to be aware of local and national vancomycin susceptibility patterns for MRSA”.
 That point made, for methicillin resistant staphylococcus aureus (MRSA) it is also noted that vancomycin MICs have remained constant over time, with ≥90% of isolates having MIC < 1mg/L.

 Given this, the guidelines suggest that an appropriate level of AUC over 24 hours should be 400-600 mg*hr/L with an assumed minimum inhibitory concentration of 1 mg/L if this is not yet known.

 For those interested in the laboratory side, the MIC method cited in the new guidelines is broth micro-dilution (BMD).
-The discussion around the variance between BMD results and ETests on page 10 of the draft is worthwhile considering.
+The discussion around the variance between BMD results and ETests on page 10 of the draft 2019 guidelines is worthwhile considering.

 The Impact of AUC on Vancomycin Dosing

 Moving away from a single lab-reported number in a range (trough) to using a calculated number (AUC) instead may appear somewhat challenging at first glance.
 That said, the guidelines do provide for flexibility – for example, noting that while two levels on a single dose are optimal, using Bayesian software permits the use of a single trough level – i.e. no nursing or phlebotomy workflow changes required.

 One of the key benefits of DoseMeRx (our Bayesian dosing platform) is that it is configured to match each hospital’s protocols and requirements.
 DoseMeRx is used to dose vancomycin to both trough and AUC-based targets.